sahithyandev/s1/src/content/docs/programming-fundamentals/c-book/09-magnetic-storage.md

 ![Hard disk - internal structure](/programming/hard-disk-internal-structure.jpg)

+The head arm moves laterally from center to the edge.

 Capacity can be improved by adding more platters.
 Platters are kept in dust free environment to avoid damages because of high speed.
 Each side of the platter require a read/write head.